 Workspace will be related to individual circumstances.
-If undertaking experimental work, you will be provided with bench space in a laboratory and write up space.
+If undertaking experimental work, you will be provided with bench space in a laboratory.
+If undertaking theoretical research, you will have shared office space.

 4. What IT support/library facilities/experimental facilities will be available?